rudra-2005/rudra-2005/README.md

-- 🔭 I’m currently working on *AI/ML projects*
+- 🔭 I’m currently working on *AI/ML project*

-- 🌱 I’m currently learning *Machine Learning*

 - 👯 I’m looking to collaborate on *all my projects*

 - 🤝 I’m looking for help with *anyone*

-- 💬 Ask me about **

 - 📫 How to reach me *rudrachax@gmail.com*